 In the kitchen, the word “spice” refers to a variety of products.
 Dried herbs in leaf form, ground spices, seeds and whole peppercorns all fall under the umbrella of spices.

 Each product has its own “best used by” date.
 How long are spices good for?
 It depends on their format.

 Do Spices Expire?

-Cooking experts at Spice Advice offer some general advice when reviewing the condition of your stored spices.
+Some general advice when reviewing the condition of your stored spices:

 - Spices of all forms fade with time.
 That fading includes loss of aroma, taste, and color.